 - The Mole Train boss fight in Donkey Kong Country Returns.

-- Ratchet & Clank: Up Your Arsenal had a fight atop a hover train with jumps from car to car.
+- Ratchet & Clank: Up Your Arsenal had a fight atop a hover train with Giant Klunk.
 The first game featured a short train top battle, as well.
+In the same city, in fact.

-- In Samurai Legend Musashi, there's an entire part of a level in which you stand on a train and fend off robots, including some that are in another train behind you!
+- In Musashi Samurai Legend, there's an entire part of a level in which you stand on a train and fend off robots, including some that are in another train behind you!

 - Just after the first chapter in Dark Cloud 2, you have to throw bombs at a car with two mooks in it firing a machine gun at the train.
 Fail and the game ends from the train derailing.

 - In Sonic Heroes there is an entire act with a railway system.
 Mostly you just "grind" down the rails, but a tunnel area has you doing exactly this trope, fighting off minor enemies on the train that try to push you off.

-- Sonic Triple Trouble's Sunset Park Act 3 takes place on a train, with the boss apparently being the engine.
+- Sonic the Hedgehog: Triple Trouble's Sunset Park Act 3 takes place on a train, with the boss apparently being the engine.

 - Sonic Shuffle has the Riot Train board.